estreg/ai-agent-hegstreg/README.md

 ## prerequisites
 - Python 3.10+ installed

 For this project I will use Google's Gemini API.
-If you want to use your own little Toy Agent, you will have to go to [Gemini API]("https://ai.google.dev/gemini-api/docs/pricing") and create an API Key, if you have none already.
+If you want to use your own little Toy Agent, you will have to go to [Gemini-API]("https://ai.google.dev/gemini-api/docs/pricing") and create an API Key, if you have none already.
 Here are the [docs](https://ai.google.dev/gemini-api/docs/api-key) if you get lost.
 Notice: I will use Gemini 2.0 Flash for this Project.
 It has a generous free tier.
 Don't forget to *.gitignore* your *.env* file with the following code:

 ```